-This technique gives us advance to improve c-means clustering performance.
+This technique gives advance to improve c-means clustering performance.
 Nearest node will be searched in one group, not whole matrix.

-In this paper we will utilize the advantage of operator experience with the use of absolute matrix-maximum normalization to develop the fault location algorithm as will be illustrated in Section V.
+In this paper the advantage of operator experience is utilize with the use of absolute matrix-maximum normalization to develop the fault location algorithm as will be illustrated in Section V.